Do you feel like something is missing in your experience of ministry?

 I will let you know by email, usually within 36 hours of our call.

-I’m not an experienced minister, will you run another type of roundtable in the future?
+I’m new to ministry.
+Will you run another type of roundtable in the future?

-Join the transformative Clergy Leadership Roundtable for just $750!
+Join this transformative Clergy Leadership Roundtable for $750.
+What to do next: